Style polygon layers

 4. Click Done to apply the settings and return to the previous pane.

-3. For Height, click the drop-down menu to change the height of the extruded polygons.
+3. For Height, set the height of the polygon extrusions:

 Water